sire6/resume/README.md

 ## 🤖 GitHub Actions: Automatic PDF build

 Every push or pull request on <strong>main</strong> triggers a workflow (<code>.github/workflows/latex-pdf.yml</code>) that:

-1. Installs a full LaTeX environment
+1. Uses <strong>Nix</strong> to provide a reproducible LaTeX environment (matching local usage)
 2. Compiles <code>resume.tex</code> (output in <code>build/</code>)
 3. Publishes the PDF to GitHub Pages for public access at a fixed URL

 This ensures your CV PDF is always up-to-date and available at a public, stable URL (see below) without manual compilation or committing generated files.
+The build environment is identical to local builds using Nix, guaranteeing consistency.

 ---